bohwaz/oText/README.md

 You are free to use it if you want to, but I won’t maintain features I do not use.
 As such, some features might be removed, added or altered (including the database) after an update.

-Also, I am open to ideas, bugreports or requests, but keep in mind that I’ll probably say no. Your idea might be good, but if I don’t need some feature for myself, I’ll not implement it.
+Also, I am open to ideas, bugreports or requests, but keep in mind that I’ll probably say no to suggestions.
+Your idea might be good, but if I don’t need some feature for myself, I won’t implement it.